saadjansari/TAMiT/readMe.md

 ```

 This does a few things, in this order:
-1. Runs `initParams.m` to create a `params.mat` settings file.
+1. Runs `initParams.m` to create a `params.mat` parameters file.
 TAMiT creates a time-labeled folder in the save path specified by the user.
 This contains the `params.mat` file.
 It does it for each cell specified in the `initCellInfo.m` file.
 2. Runs `TAMiT_cell.m` in serial fashion for each cell.
 It provides as input the path to the saved `params.mat` file.

 ## Demos

+Once you have updated the `initParams.m` file, you can use the demos that come with TAMiT.

 We provide 3 sample cells for a user to test.
 These are provided here:
 * Fission Yeast Bipolar : `demos/FissionYeastBipolar`